 - Planting as soon as possible is ideal, but tubers can store in ideal conditions for weeks.

 - DO NOT put tubers in soil or water before planting.

+Seed potatoes need to have the right type of soil to grow correctly.
 Potatoes grow best in loose, well-drained soil high in organic matter.

 What pH Should You Plant Seed Potatoes in?

 Generally speaking, potatoes like well-drained soil with a pH between 5.8 and 6.5.
 Make sure the soil is loose and rich.

 Be sure to add organic matter like peat moss or compost as well as fertilizer to the soil before planting your seed potatoes in a sunny location.

 Add a 5-10-10 or 10-20-20 fertilizer as needed.
 Mix the fertilizer into the soil prior to planting.
 Till or spade the soil to a depth of ten or twelve inches.
 If your soil is drought-prone or sandy you can compensate for this issue by watering the soil more frequently.

 You may also want to work more organic matter into the soil prior to planting.
 Organic matter helps soil hold onto moisture longer rather than letting it drain out.
 Avoid using fresh manure or lime in the soil, as it tends to cause scabs on the potatoes.